 19. Kid O Go Car, $14, Amazon

 This push car comes in many colors and is easy for toddlers to grasp.

-Little hands can construct their own zoo and interact with the animals.
+Animals are a big interest for toddlers.
+Little hands can construct their own zoos and interact with the animals.

-Toddlers can start to unleash their artistic side with these organic, plant-based finger paints.
+Toddlers can start to unleash their artistic sides with these organic, plant-based finger paint.
 (They will eat it.
 They eat everything.)